 It gives choice of leadership, political participation, through this a person can also raise their voice their resentment against a ruling party and also it is a self-corrective system.
 Through this system, after every five years, the ruling parties are kept in check and made to consider the demand of the public.

 Let us tell you that Articles 324 to 329 in Part XV of the Constitution deals with the Electoral System of India.
 Article 324 of the Constitution provides for an independent Election Commission in order to ensure free and fair elections in the country.

 The elections of Lok Sabha and the state assemblies are to be on the basis of adult franchise.
 Thus, every person who is a citizen of India and who is 18 years of age, is entitled to vote at the election provided is not disqualified under the provisions of the Constitution or any law made by the appropriate legistalture on the ground of non-residence, unsound mind, crime or corrupt or legal practice.

 Types of Elections

 There are different types of election systems in the world.
-We can classify these into two types:
+We can classify these into:

 1. Majoritarian systems